Postdoctoral Fellowship

 Additional Professional Development

 Specialty projects will be developed in consultation with the leadership team of PACS.
 These professional development opportunities extend the fellows’ training beyond that acquired during internship.
-Fellows chose an area of emphasis that may include but is not limited to trauma, multicultural issues in college counseling, research, leadership, behavioral health, group treatment, AOD prevention and treatment, or multicultural and social justice issues.
+Fellows chose an area of focus that may include but is not limited to trauma, multicultural issues in college counseling, research, leadership, behavioral health, group treatment, AOD prevention and treatment, or multicultural and social justice issues.
 Fellows will also develop and present two case presentations and a seminar to interns and senior staff in their specialty area.

 Given the nature of the academic calendar and the ensuing demands upon university counseling centers, total number of hours per week will vary.
 In addition, mid-autumn and mid-spring are usually very busy times and trainees along with senior staff may work more than their contracted hours and may be required to work a few evening hours.
 However, Winter and Spring Break and the Summer Session are less demanding times for the center and trainees have more flexibility for scheduling professional development activities, and vacations.
 In addition, the summer months clinical demand decreases and there is more time is available for outreach, workgroups, and professional development in the fellow’s area of emphasis.